Peace through strength: United States

 Following the war and with the rise of Cold War tensions, the phrase began having more currency in the USA.
-President Harry S. Truman said on April 4, 1951, that NATO represented a "force whose object is to maintain peace through strength."
+President Harry S. Truman said on 4 April 1951, that NATO represented a "force whose object is to maintain peace through strength."
 In 1952 there was published Peace Through Strength, a biography of Bernard Baruch, a World War II adviser to US President Franklin D. Roosevelt.
 Up until the early 1960s, it was used by military leaders, academics and both Republicans and Democrats.
 Pentagon strategist, Fritz G. A. Kraemer (1908-2003) was a prominent advocate of the "peace through strength" doctrine.
 For decades, he promoted this approach, arguing that a strong and credible military posture was essential to deter aggression and maintain peace.

 During Barry Goldwater's 1964 presidential campaign, the Republican Party spent about $5 million on TV ads promoting Goldwater's foreign policy position of "Peace through Strength," making the phrase more broadly known to the public and associated with the Republican Party platform.
 President Richard Nixon sought to end the Vietnam War, a goal he called "Peace with Honor", by using the strategy of Peace Through Strength, which included the application of military strength (eg. Operation Linebacker II), and diplomatic strength through the isolation of Vietnam from its allies China and Russia.
 After the war, President Gerald Ford was a bridge from Nixon's attempt to achieve Peace with Honor during wartime, to maintaining Peace Through Strength, a policy which Ford adopted in his 1977 State of the Union Address.
 In 1980, Ronald Reagan, who had campaigned for Goldwater in 1964, used the phrase during his election challenge against Jimmy Carter by accusing the incumbent of weak, vacillating leadership that invited enemies to attack the United States and its allies.
 Reagan later considered it one of the mainstays of his foreign policy as president.
 "Peace Through Strength" has continued to appear in every Republican Party platform since 1980.
 "Peace Through Strength" is the official motto of the Nimitz-class nuclear-powered aircraft carrier, USS Ronald Reagan (CVN-76).
-President Donald J. Trump was a significant proponent of Peace Through Strength policy during both terms.
+President Donald Trump was a significant proponent of Peace Through Strength policy during both terms.